MyraBot/diskord/README.md

 > Though note that if you turn of gateway caching the objects won't be in sync anymore since update events are missing!

 ## Event abstraction
-If an even can be interpreted in different ways the event has the following abstraction
+If an even can be interpreted in different ways the event has the following structure

 ```
-    GenericFooEvent
+    FooEventBroker
+          |
+          V
+    FooBarEvent ─┐
-    ├─ FooBarEvent
+                 ├─ GenericFooEvent
-    └─ FooBazEvent
+    FooBazEvent ─┘
 ```

-The slash command even is an exception because the event which gets serialized is different from the abstract class.
+`FooEventBroker`: Event handler which calls `GenericFooEvent`s subclasses
+`GenericFooEvent`: Abstract class which shares common methods across its subclasses

+If